favalosdev/favalosdev/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on finishing my Systems Engineering and Computing degree, implementing my own flavour of Lisp in Haskell and trying to extrapolate insights from football data.
+- 🔭 I’m currently bootstrapping my career on AI Safety, hoping to replicate some relevant ML papers
-- 🌱 I’m currently learning Haskell, Racket, French, Fundamentals of Quantum Computing, Game Theory and Competitive Programming techniques.
+- 🌱 I’m currently learning about Transformers, Mechanistic Interpretability, Scalable Oversight, Eliciting Latent Knowledge and Digital Sentience
-- 👯 I’m looking to collaborate on interesting and cool open-source projects or startups.
-Bonus points if related to Stock Trading or Cryptocurrencies.
+- 👯 I’m looking to collaborate on interesting projects in the area of AI Safety or just ML in general.
+Web development-wise, I'm looking for volunteers that can help me setting up the webpage for Effective Altruism Colombia
 - 💬 Ask me about... anything!
 I'm a fast learner and a jack of all trades.
+My areas of "expertise", though, are Deep Learning & Web Development
 - 📫 How to reach me: via e-mail (which is already listed on my GitHub profile).
 - ⚡ Fun fact: did you know that if we multiply the number of arms of all the people that live on Earth, the result would be 0?